-Sonoma Coast State Park runs along the Pacific Ocean coastline for 17 miles from Vista Point in the north to Bodega Point in the south.
-The town of Jenner, California is situated four miles south of Vista Point and is the closest town to the park.
-The park is accessed along the Pacific Coast Highway which runs north to south through the park.
+Sonoma Coast State Park runs along the Pacific Ocean coastline for 17 fabulous miles from Vista Point in the north to Bodega Point in the south.
+The town of Jenner, California, is situated four miles south of Vista Point and is the closest town to the park.
+You'll enjoy traveling along the Pacific Coast Highway as part of your camping adventure.

-Numerous activities are found at Sonoma Coast State Park that range from hiking and horseback riding to surfing and whale watching during the winter months.
-The breathtaking scenery is perfect for photographers with coastal features like sea stacks, arches, and bluffs.
+Those looking for an active stay during their camping vacation will find numerous activities at Sonoma Coast State Park, ranging from hiking and horseback riding to surfing and whale watching.
+The awe-inspiring scenery is perfect for photographers with its coastal features such as coves, arches, and bluffs.

-Sonoma Coast State Park is accessible from the Pacific Coast Highway which runs north to south through the park.
+Sonoma Coast State Park is accessible from the Pacific Coast Highway, which runs north to south through the park.
 The highway can be quite challenging to drive with numerous hairpin turns just before the northern section near Vista Point.
-There are areas in the central portion which can be problematic for larger RVs around Furlong Gulch and Bridgehaven.
-However, while driving along the Pacific Coast Highway, travelers can enjoy the beautiful scenery from numerous turnouts and overlooks which offer panoramic views.
+There are areas in the central portion, which can be problematic for larger RVs around Furlong Gulch and Bridgehaven.
+However, while driving along the Pacific Coast Highway, travelers can enjoy the beautiful scenery from numerous turnouts and overlooks, which offer panoramic views.

 Other paved roads within the park include Willow Creek Road, which follows the terrain of Willow Creek.
 The road has several hazardous areas for people driving larger RVs or pulling trailers and is best traveled in a car or SUV.
 Goat Rock Road allows for access to Goat Rock Beach and Blind Beach, as well as a couple of bluffs that have turnouts for viewing the coastline features.
-Duncan’s Landing is accessed easily from the Pacific Coast Highway with plenty of parking and the bluff is ideal for whale watching during the winter months.
+Duncan’s Landing is accessed easily from the Pacific Coast Highway with plenty of parking, and the bluff is ideal for whale watching during the winter months.

-Driving inside the campgrounds is not difficult with one-way roads that offer plenty of room for larger RVs and trailers.
+Driving inside the campgrounds is not tricky with one-way roads that offer plenty of room for larger RVs and trailers.
 Drivers should be cautious while driving around the campground loops where children, bicyclists, and pedestrians are present.
 Please obey the posted 15 mile-per-hour speed limit in these areas.

 This campground does not offer potable water or a dumping station.
-Visitors camping in a RV or trailer are encouraged to fill their water tanks at the Bodega Dunes campground where you will also find a dump station near the entrance to the campground.
-Each campsite is furnished with a level paved pad.
-Quiet hours must be observed at night, while generators can be used during the day.
+Visitors camping in an RV or trailer are encouraged to fill their water tanks at the Bodega Dunes Campground where you will also find a dump station near the entrance to the campground.
+Each campsite is furnished with a level, paved pad.
+Quiet hours must be observed at night, while generators may be used during the day.
 Pets are only allowed within the campground when restricted by a six-foot leash.

 Overflow camping is available for self-contained units.
 The overflow area is located in the parking area outside of Wright’s Beach campground.
 There are no amenities available.
 The overflow campground is available on a first-come, first-served basis.